AlessioGr/fastest-deep-clone-json/README.md

-This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations - see `deepCopyObjectIterative` here: https://www.measurethat.net/Benchmarks/ShowResult/534839.
+This is the fastest deep-clone implementation for JSON objects - faster than `structuredClone`, `JSON.parse(JSON.stringify(obj))` and other implementations.

 This package is ESM-only.